- ホーム

 Full Description

 Simulating Protein Folding in Variable Environmental Conditions: Transformation from Globular Proteins to Amyloids delves into the effects of external conditions upon the protein folding process.
-It considers how this can lead to amyloid formation and why proteins fold the way they do.
-The book presents the fuzzy oil drop model (FOD-M), which enables the measurements of external factors influencing the folding process and considers changed external conditions as the source for the misfolding process.
-It begins with an introduction to amyloid transformation and outlines the hypothesis of the model simulation before considering the role of environmental factors, including the water environment and membrane environment.
-This book is a useful resource for researchers interested in investigating protein folding across molecular biology, structural biology, biochemistry, computational biology and related fields.
+The book considers how this can lead to amyloid formation and why proteins fold the way they do.
+It presents the fuzzy oil drop model (FOD-M), which enables the measurements of external factors influencing the folding process and considers changed external conditions as the source for the misfolding process.
+Sections provide an introduction to amyloid transformation and outline the hypothesis of the model simulation before considering the role of environmental factors, including the water environment and membrane environment.

 Contents

-2. Three examples of different scenarios of amyloid transformation
+IV.
+Three scenarios for amyloid transformation